joshlk/robotchinwag.com/_posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md

 #### One-Tensor

 - The one-tensor is a tensor with the value 1 for all its components.
-It can be of any arbitrary order or shape:
+It can be of any order or shape:

 $$
 \mathbf{1}_{i \ldots j}=1